jsmarier-courses/midterm-project-juyugoodwin/mpad2003_midterm_ju-yugoodwin.md

 After following these steps, this is what my cleaned dataset looks like:

 ![alt text](<Screenshot 2024-11-05 172601.png>)<br>
-*Figure 10: The "Import file" prompt on Google Sheets.*
+*Figure 10: The cleaned version of the 2024 Service Requests dataset.*

 ### 3.3.
 Exploratory Data Analysis (EDA)